 Manhattan Beach is a wonderful place to plan your romantic Los Angeles escape with your significant other.
 You’ll find many options for cozy hotels with excellent views of the ocean.

-- Best Budget Hotel: Residence Inn Los Angeles LAX/Manhattan Beach
+- Budget Hotel: Residence Inn Los Angeles LAX/Manhattan Beach

 If you’ve only got a few days to spend in Los Angeles and want easy access to the airport, as well as a great place from which to launch your day trips throughout the city, Westchester is a natural choice.

-Westchester is also within a stone’s throw of the beach and the little seaside neighborhood of Playa del Rey, which means it’s easy to enjoy the beach while you stay in Westchester without conquering the crowds at the busier Venice Beach and Santa Monica Beach up the coast.
+Westchester is also within a stone’s throw of the beach and the little seaside neighborhood of Playa del Rey, which means enjoying the beach is easy.
+At the same time, you stay in Westchester without conquering the crowds at the busier Venice Beach and Santa Monica Beach up the coast.

 Additionally, Westchester is right next door to the trendy and upscale Playa Vista, located just to the north and down the hill.
-Playa Vista has multiple parks for family outings and some shopping venues, too.
+Playa Vista has multiple parks for family outings and some shopping venues.

 Enjoy the quiet suburbia of Westchester in the evening at your hotel and spend your days galivanting across Los Angeles via super easy freeway access during the day.